tidyverse/dtplyr/README.md

 frankly, dtplyr was pretty useless before because it did such a bad job of generating data.table code.
 Fortunately few people used it, so a major overhaul possible.

+dtplyr is currently marked as experimental because it has little usage in the wild.
+I expect that it will rapidly move towards maturing after a few weeks of feedback from users.

 See `vignette("translation")` for details of the current translations, and [table.express](https://github.com/asardaes/table.express) and